nerfstudio-project/nerfacc/docs/source/examples/ngp.rst

 .. note::

     The paper makes use of the alpha channel in the images to apply random background augmentation during training.
-Yet we only uses a constant white background.
+Yet we only uses RGB values with a constant white background.

 +----------------------+-------+-------+------------+-------+--------+--------+--------+--------+--------+
 |                      | Lego  | Mic   | Materials  |Chair  |Hotdog  | Ficus  | Drums  | Ship   | AVG    |